tsdaemon/tsdaemon.github.io/_posts/2018-07-08-nmt-with-pytorch-encoder-decoder.md

 ## Data preparation

 For this tutorial I used **bilingual datasets** from [tatoeba.org](https://tatoeba.org/eng/downloads).
-You can download language pairs data from http://www.manythings.org/anki/, or if there is no pair, as for Ukrainian-German, you can use my script [get_dataset.py](https://github.com/tsdaemon/neural-experiments/blob/master/nmt/scripts/get_dataset.py).
-It will download raw data from tatoeba and extract a bilingual dataset as a `csv` file.
+You can download language pairs data from http://www.manythings.org/anki/, or if there is no pair (as for Ukrainian-German), you can use my script [get_dataset.py](https://github.com/tsdaemon/neural-experiments/blob/master/nmt/scripts/get_dataset.py).
+It downloads raw data from tatoeba and extracts a bilingual dataset as a `csv` file.

 ```python